Dans-labs/dariah/docs/Dux.md

 ### initFiltering()
 Initializes filtering for a table.
 This action also looks at the tables slice of the state, which is managed by [tables](#tables).

-The initialization accomplishes the following things:

-* for all the faceted fields a list of all possible values is made.
-The result is delivered to the caller, but also stored in a cache, because this part is done by a memoized function (see [memoBind](Lib#memo)
-* for all fulltext filters and faceted filters new, initial filtersetting will be written to the state.
-This is the information that will be influenced by subsequent user clicks.
+The actual work is done by a memoized helper function: [compileFieldIds](#compileFieldIds).
+On the basis of this, initial settings of facet filters can be made.
+This is done by the helper function [initFilterSettings](#initFilterSettings) and these settings are to be added to the `filters` slice of the state under the key `table` and then under a key `filterTag`.
+In this way you can set up various kinds of filtering for the same table.

 Reducer
 ---------------------------------------------------------------------------
-Transforms the state in response to dispatched tickets, notably the `filterSettings` slice.
+Transforms the state in response to dispatched actions, notably the `filters` slice and within that a sliced keyed by `table`.
-Well, it is a bit more complicated, because every table has its own filterSettings.

 Selectors
 ---------------------------------------------------------------------------
 Filter information is being translated from the state to props that can be consumed by components.
-All the actual filter work is done here, but because it is rather complex, we have outsourced it to the *helpers*.

 ### getFilters()
-Reads the current settings of a filter and injects it as `filterSettings` into the props of the receiving components, which are typically the filter widgets that receive user interaction:
+Reads the current settings of a filter and injects it as `filters` into the props of the receiving components, which are typically the filter widgets that receive user interaction:
 [Fulltext](Components#fulltext)
 [Facet](Components#facet), and also